randysuen1991/RecurrentNeuralNetwork/README.md

 These codes are designed for the first, third, and the last type of the following graph.
 ![](https://github.com/randysuen1991/Recurrent-Neural-Network/blob/master/figures/different_type.jpg)

-The AddNumExample.py and part of RecurrentUnit.py refer to the following website:<br>
+The AddNumExample.py refers to the following website:<br>
 https://www.data-blogger.com/2017/08/27/gru-implementation-tensorflow/.